EU Facts

 music button

-The melody is part of Beethoven’s Ninth Symphony and referred to as "Ode to Joy".
+The melody is part of Beethoven’s Ninth Symphony.
 The anthem only consists of the musical tunes, there are no words to the anthem as music is understood to be the universal language of all nations.
-The anthem is played at official ceremonies of the EU or when several countries share and attend any European event.
+It is played at official ceremonies of the EU or when several countries share and attend any European event.

 5. Largest country by land area in the European Union is France, while the biggest EU country by population is Germany.

-Thus the EU is the third largest population after China and India.
+Thus the EU is the third largest population after India and China.
 The EU is about half the size in land area than the USA.

 Germany Reichstag in Berlin with flag and cyclistReichstag - German parliament buildings in Berlin